 Step 2: Set up your testing framework

-Put analytics and infrastructure in place.
+Put analytics and infrastructure in place, including post-click tracking to understand what happens after a user lands on your paywall.
 Decide how you’ll split users (by geo, platform, or device) and which metrics really matter — not just conversion, but retention, refunds, ARPPU, and LTV.
+Cohort-level analysis is especially useful here — it shows how different price points affect retention over time, not just at the moment of conversion.

 Step 3: Design and run tests